mih/Psignifit-3.x/doc-src/index.rst

 Welcome to pypsignifit's documentation!
 =======================================

-Note that the "old" version of psignifit ( Version 2.5.6 and before, also knowen
+Note that the "old" version of psignifit ( Version 2.5.6 and before, also known
 as: **psignifit-classic**) can still be found at `<http://www.bootstrap-software.org/psignifit/>`_.